Every PicDrop account has exactly one account owner. Team members can be added indefinitely.

 The access rights for team members can be set individually: Explanation of the different access rights for team members

-Account holders:in of a PicDrop account, on the other hand, always have full, write access to:
+The account owner of the PicDrop account, on the other hand, always has full, writing access to:

 - all galleries

 - the administration of team members